OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-03.md

 I came to the exiles who lived by the Kebar River at Tel-abib, and I sat among them for seven days, deeply distressed.

 ## Ezekiel 3:16
-At the end of seven days, the word of the Lord came to me, saying,
+After seven days, the word of the Lord came to me, saying,

 ## Ezekiel 3:17
 “Son of man, I have appointed you as a watchman for the house of Israel; so hear the word I speak and give them warning from Me.